-6. Distance Education Format Course Section: Course material (all of it) is to be accessed via Blackboard files, some have assignment instructions, while other files have video lectures, etc. It is entirely the obligation of the student in this course, since it is in this format, to ensure they have proper, reliable access to a computer and Internet (at home, work or school) to access this internet based material.
-This will mean for example, downloading RealPlayer (free) to be able to view the lectures and downloading Adobe Acrobat Reader (free) to open and view text files and assignments posted on Blackboard.
-No other substitute, replacement or arrangement for Blackboard is possible in terms of accessing lectures or other course material (not DVDS, VHS tapes, CDs, printed course packets, etc.).
-If you are at a place of work where the computer is controlled by I.T. staff, please quickly communicate to them your needs of accessing any and all files on the Blackboard site and for them to download any and all software needed to open documents (Adobe Reader) and to view videos (Realplayer, Quicktime and Windows Media Player).
+6. Distance Education Format Course Section: Course material (all of it) is to be accessed via Canvas.
+In Canvas there will be links and files, some having assignment instructions, while other items being video lectures and readings.
+It is entirely the obligation of the student in this course, since it is in this format, to ensure they have proper, reliable access to a computer and Internet (at home, work or school) to access this Internet-based material.
+This will mean for example, downloading Flash and RealPlayer (free) and occasionally perhaps other video players where need be.
+Students will need to be able to view all lectures (whether they be links or files) and read all PDF documents.
+For PDFs, it is required also to download Adobe Acrobat Reader (free) to open and view text files and assignments posted on Canvas.
+No other substitute, replacement or arrangement for Canvas is possible in terms of accessing lectures or other course material (not DVDS, VHS tapes, CDs, printed course packets, and not file types or weblinks other than those posted in Canvas).
+If you are at a place of work where the computer is controlled by I.T. staff, please quickly communicate to them your needs of accessing any and all files on the Canvas site and for them to download any and all software needed to open documents (Adobe Reader) and to view videos (Flash, Realplayer, Quicktime and Windows Media Player).
 Taking the appropriate steps to access the material online will be required.
-Some video files are in RealPlayer which cannot be changed to any other type of file so make sure you can play Realplayer files on your computer.
-I sent the link to the free download for Realplayer in an email with the "TASKS" that you all responded to.
-Other files for this course, with films or speeches or animations, will be in other file types so please download whatever video player software is needed (perhaps Quicktime or Windows Media Player depending if you use a Mac or PC computer).
-Much of the time, Realplayer will be used.
+Most of the files for this course, with films or speeches or animations, will be in on Internet websites so please download whatever video player software is needed (perhaps Flash, Quicktime or Windows Media Player depending if you use a Mac or PC computer).

-Please watch all the lectures and films as directed in each module's PLAN but you may do so according to times of day or on days that meet your schedule best as long as you complete each module and its connections assignment before or by the posted due date for the connections assignment.
-These dates are shown in this syllabus.
-In addition, you can pause, start and stop the lectures anytime, replay them as many times as you wish, etc. You can stand or exercise while you listen or watch them, or sit at your home or school computer to view them.
+Please watch all the lectures and films as directed in each module's STEPS but you may do so according to times of day or on days that meet your schedule best as long as you complete each module and its assignment before or by the posted due date.
+These dates are shown in this syllabus and posted on the main Table of Contents page for this course in Canvas next to each week's module.
+In addition, you can pause, start and stop the lectures anytime, replay them as many times as you wish, etc. You can stand or exercise while you listen and watch them, or sit at your home or school computer to view them.
 All of these choices help with the main goal of allowing more time for actual focused watching, listening, non-stressed note taking, more in-depth thinking and writing.

-The time factor is in your hands as long as components and assignments of the course are completed by the specified dates/times (indicated in this syllabus and on Blackboard for each module).
+The time factor is in your hands as long as components and assignments of the course are completed by the specified dates/times (indicated in this syllabus and on Canvas for each module).
 I think you will enjoy the freedom of this distance education format but be aware that with the freedom comes responsibility and expectation of going through the material in its entirety and in a timely manner.
 Again, please be 100% sure to read and watch all module materials and to do so in a timely manner in order to maximize your potential for success in the course.
 This will be a core expectation.